dunnesquared/cinescout/README.md

 With `Cinescout` you can:
 - Read a brief synopsis of a film from [The Movie Database](https://www.themoviedb.org/), as well as a review summary from [The New York Times](https://nytimes.com).
 - Discover the filmography of your favourite cast or crew member.
-- Create an account to add movies to a personal list for later reference.
+- Add movies to a personal list for later reference.
 - Browse through a list of critically-acclaimed films from [The Criterion Collection](https://www.criterion.com/).

 ## Short History
 `Cinescout`  came to be as my final project submission for Harvard University's online cont-ed course, 'CS50W: Web Programming with Python and JavaScript.'
 As a movie buff, I wanted to create a tool that would help me find great movies.
 I also liked working with APIs.
 Extracting data and functionality from external systems excited me.

-Although I received a passing grade for my project submission, `Cinescout, v0.1`,
-I wanted to seriously improve the app before pushing its code to `github`.
+Although I received a passing grade for my project submission, `Cinescout, v0.1`,  I wanted to seriously improve the app before pushing its code to `github`.
 So, I worked on it for a few more more weeks, and, eventually, `version 1.x` was born.